dylan-lang/opendylan/documentation/website/source/documentation/index.rst

 [`pdf <intro-dylan/IntroductiontoDylan.pdf>`__]

-    This tutorial is written primarily for those with solid programming experience in C++ or another object-oriented static language.
-It provides a gentler introduction to Dylan than does the DRM.
+    This tutorial is written primarily for those with solid programming experience in C++ or another object-oriented, static language.
+It provides a gentler introduction to Dylan than does the Dylan Reference Manual (DRM).

 `Dylan Programming <http://opendylan.org/books/dpg/>`_